taosdata/TDengine/docs/en/07-develop/08-cache.md

 ## Read Cache

 When you create a database, you can configure whether the latest data from every subtable is cached.
-To do so, set the *cachelast* parameter as follows:
+To do so, set the *cachemodel* parameter as follows:
-- 0: Caching is disabled.
+- none: Caching is disabled.
-- 1: The latest row of data in each subtable is cached.
+- last_row: The latest row of data in each subtable is cached.
 This option significantly improves the performance of the `LAST_ROW` function
-- 2: The latest non-null value in each column of each subtable is cached.
+- last_value: The latest non-null value in each column of each subtable is cached.
 This option significantly improves the performance of the `LAST` function in normal situations, such as WHERE, ORDER BY, GROUP BY, and INTERVAL statements.
-- 3: Rows and columns are both cached.
-This option is equivalent to simultaneously enabling options 1 and 2.
+- both: Rows and columns are both cached.
+This option is equivalent to simultaneously enabling option last_row and last_value.

 ## Metadata Cache